mapshakers/leaflet-icon-pulse/README.md

 ## Using the plugin
 #### Add the JavaScript and CSS files

-Include the CSS and JavaScript files located in \dist folder.
+Include the CSS and JavaScript files located in \src folder.

 ```html
 <script src="src/L.Icon.Pulse.js" />